altairsix/eventsource-connector/README.md

 # eventsource-publisher

-publisher simplifies publishing events from an eventsource.StreamReader to NATS and other targes
+publisher simplifies publishing events from an eventsource.StreamReader to NATS and other targets